 CREATE AMAZING AND COMPELLING CONTENT THAT PEOPLE LOVE AND VALUE.
 Everything, and I mean EVERYTHING, flows from that central principle.

 That’s the thing; there is no secret to being a successful writer.
 We all know what it takes: You have to write something lots of other people want to read.
 Sounds obvious, right?
 Well, it is obvious, but it’s also difficult to do.
 And there definitely isn’t a shortcut.
 It is HARD to create compelling content.
 It takes work, passion, creativity, and determination.

-Take someone like Maddox, whose book The Alphabet of Manliness spent four months on the best seller list.
+Take someone like Maddox, whose book spent four months on the best seller list.
 He maybe does two things I talk about above–he gives his content away and uses an email list.
 His best marketing is just writing another post.
 OrPaul Graham.
 He doesn’t even have an RSS feed in his blog, but people created one to get his essays, because they are that good.

 People like to focus on all this other stuff for a simple reason: it’s easy to do.
 And probably because they assume that their writing is already great, but that no one is reading it because of some secret that they don’t know yet.

 If you’ve done most everything above and still no one is reading your stuff, you need to go back and look at it.
 Ask yourself an honest question: Is your writing providing value to other people?
 If yes, you’ll find success in using the marketing tips I gave you.
 If no, you won’t.
 Plain and simple.